 - have just had surgery, or have wounds or injuries as a result of an accident

-- with drips or catheters attached to their skin
+- have drips or catheters attached to their skin

 Sepsis is a particular risk for people already in hospital due to another serious illness.
-Despite the best efforts of doctors and nurses, secondary infections acquired in hospital are always a potential risk.
+Despite the best efforts of doctors and nurses to avoid infections being acquired in hospital, people who fall into the categories described above are still at an increased risk of developing sepsis.

-Hospital-acquired bacterial infections, such as MRSA, tend to be more serious as the bacteria causing the infection have often developed a resistance to antibiotics.
+Hospital-acquired bacterial infections, such as MRSA, tend to be more serious as these bacteria have often developed a resistance to many commonly used antibiotics.

 Continue to next section: Diagnosing sepsis